 6. Judgment Of Friesian Horse

 Every year, the Friesian is judged by a team expert member from the Netherlands.
 The judgment is done for the maintenance of the purity of the breed.
-The 60% judgment is based on the movement and performance, and 40% is done based on the confirmation.
+60% of judgment is based on movement and performance, and 40% is done based on confirmation.
 The Friesians are judged twice during Foal for the entry in Foal Book and second at the age of three or for the entrance in adult studbooks.

 7. Breeding of Friesian Horse